-A key point, ITSPA wish to raise is our concern that the current changes proposed both by the DCMS and Ofcom are failing to deal the main source of nuisance calls; namely, the calls that originate from outside the United Kingdom and in turn, outside the European Union.
-Whilst we have previously highlighted that prosecution thresholds are too high, which, as a consequence manifests itself as minimal prosecutions, our members are increasingly convinced that this is as a result of calls originating outside of Ofcom and ICO's jurisdiction and lowering the thresholds will only impact the cost of compliance to UK based entities without addressing the root cause or benefitting consumers.
+A key point, ITSPA wish to raise is our concern that the current changes proposed both by the DCMS and Ofcom are failing to deal a significant source of nuisance calls; namely, the calls that originate from outside the United Kingdom and in turn, outside the European Union.
+Whilst we have previously highlighted that prosecution thresholds are too high, which, as a consequence manifests itself as minimal prosecutions, our members are increasingly convinced that this is as a result of many calls originating outside of Ofcom and the ICO's jurisdiction.

 ITSPA members are concerned that the absence of a robust plan to tackle the international aspect will essentially fail to tackle the problem effectively and potentially pile on more regulation and penalties to the companies actually trying to comply with all the necessary rules and regulations.
 Greater international cooperation is required from respective EU member states and their counterparts outside of the EU to help tackle this problem effectively.
-On reflection, we believe the lowering of the legal threshold will have a very minor impact on improving compliance with PECR and have little or no affect in the number of nuisance calls.
+On reflection, we believe the lowering of the legal threshold will have a minor impact on improving compliance with PECR and have little effect in the number of nuisance calls.
+However a clarification around the definition of substantial damage would be welcome to provide more regulatory certainty and provide the ICO more confidence to act.